 Massachusetts law sets forth what is referred to as modified comparative negligence.
 This means as long as you are no more than 50% at fault for the car accident, you can still collect damages for pain and suffering.
 However, the amount you collect will be reduced by the percentage of fault attributed to you for the accident.
 Comparative negligence applies to all other areas of Massachusetts personal injury law as well.

-The Stages of a Massachusetts Car Accident Lawsuit
+What Are The Steps of a Massachusetts Car Accident Lawsuit?

 If a car insurance company is making an unreasonable offer and refuses to budge, then a lawsuit may be necessary.
 Here is the lawsuit process for Boston car crash claims: